julianlam/feps/fep/171b/fep-171b.md

 - If origins are equal, add `Add.object` to the conversation.
 - If origins are different and [FEP-8b32] integrity proof is present, verify the proof.
 If the proof is valid, add `Add.object` to the conversation.
 - If integrity proof is not present, fetch `Add.object` by its `id`.
 If location of the fetched activity has the same origin as `Add.object.id`, add fetched activity to the conversation.

+The processing of unauthenticated embedded activities is strongly discouraged.
+If such activities are not rejected by the consumer, a malicious conversation owner may be able to perform a [cache poisoning](https://en.wikipedia.org/wiki/Cache_poisoning) attack and overwrite any actor or a post in consumer's local cache by sending a forged `Update(Actor)` or `Update(Object)` wrapped in an `Add` activity.

 >[!WARNING]
 >Sometimes activities have non-dereferenceable identifiers.
 That may prevent their authentication.